alliedcode/passkeys-rails/README.md

  - When `.code` is `:expired_token`, `.message` is **The token has expired**, which means that the token is valid, but expired, thuis it's not considered authentic.
  - When `.code` is `:token_error`, `.message` is a description of the error.
 This is a catch-all in the event we are unable to decode the token.

  In the future, the intention is to have the `.code` value stay consistent even if the `.message` changes.
-This also allows you to localize the messages as need using the code.
+This also allows you to localize the messages as needed using the code.

 ## Testing